S&P 500, Dow snap two-day fall, Netflix keeps Nasdaq in check

-The streaming service provider (NFLX.O) tumbled 7.1% as it reported slower subscriber growth in the first quarter after a pandemic boom. read more
+The streaming service provider tumbled 7.1% as it reported slower subscriber growth in the first quarter after a pandemic boom.

 “Netflix is weighing on the tech sector for sure this morning,” said Dennis Dick, head of markets structure and a proprietary trader at Bright Trading LLC in Las Vegas.